jannikmi/timezonefinder/README.rst

 **certain_timezone_at():**

+NOTE: The timezone polygons do NOT follow the shorelines any more!

 This function is for making sure a point is really inside a timezone.
 It is slower, because all polygons (with shortcuts in that area) are checked until one polygon is matched.

 ::